How to help your toddler nap at home when daycare is closed

-Now that preschools and daycares are shutting their doors to help stop the spread of COVID-19, many parents find themselves struggling to get their toddler to nap at home during the week.
+Now that preschools and daycares are shutting their doors to help stop the spread of COVID-19, many parents find themselves struggling to get their toddlers to nap at home during the week.
 While they may have been able to cope with short or skipped naps on weekends, a lack of naps over the week can start to cause real issues as the overtiredness accumulates.
-Over time, poor napping can negatively impact night sleep, mood and behavior - issues no parent needs to add to their plate right now.
+Over time, poor napping can negatively impact night sleep, mood, and behavior - issues no parent needs to add to their plate right now.

 Here are five strategies for helping your toddler get the rest they need each day during this break from daycare or preschool:

 Don’t worry - we’re not talking about using a color-coded schedule here (though kudos to you if you’re making that work).
 Kids get a lot of stimulation at school, and we don’t suggest trying to replicate that at home.
 However, prioritizing some movement, fresh air, and a bit of brain work in the morning can do wonders when it comes to laying a foundation for sleep.

 It doesn’t have to be complicated.
 A living room dance party, a walk around the block and a few puzzles can help ensure your child is tired by midday.
 You can also check out these free activities and resources for ideas.